richemslie/galvanise_zero/readme.md

 * reversi (8 and 10 board sizes)
 * breakthrough

-See https://github.com/richemslie/ggp-zero/blob/dev/src/ggpzero/defs/gamedesc.py for full list.
+Amazons and Breakthrough models were strong enough to win gold medals at ICGA 2018 Computer Olympiad. :clap: :clap:
+Also current Little Golem champion in Breakthrough.

-Amazons and Breakthrough models were strong enough to win gold medals at ICGA 2018 Computer Olympiad.
-Reversi performs a litte under AB players (about ntest level 20) and Hex/Connect6 play around somewhere around top 10 human level on LG (at a guess, really don't know for sure).
-Chess and Go are reasonably strong, but no where near the level one could achieve if spending 100s of GPU days training.
-Go 9x9 has a rating 2560 elo on CGOS after about a week of training.
-Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be my best guess.
+Reversi is also very strong relative to humans, yet performs a bit worse than top AB programs (about ntest level 20).

+Hex/Connect6 play around somewhere around top human level on LG, and are currently in the top tier Championships.

+Chess and Baduk 9x9 are reasonably strong for the little time they were trained.
+Baduk 9x9 had a rating 2560 elo on CGOS after about a week of training.
+Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be a decent guess.

-Also, Chess and Connect6 "cheated" as experimented with adding some data from historical games during the self play.
+Also, Chess and Connect6 "cheated" as experimented with adding data from historical games as well as the self play data.

+All the models can (eventually) be found [here](https://github.com/richemslie/gzero_data).

 --------------------

-The project is currently on hiatus.

 The code is in fairly good shape, but could do with some refactoring and documentation (especially a how to guide on how to train a game).
 It would definitely be good to